antonis-fav/RTES-Final-Assignement/README.md

 That source code was modified in order to implement the basic ideas and mechanisms of this source code here: https://github.com/antonis-fav/Emdedded-Systems-Assignment-1.

+You can find the slightly upadated version of the client.c inside the branch of this repository.
+In this updated version we remove any compiler warnings regarding typecasts and we are monitoring more than 4 stocks.